Skip to Content

 Should I Buy an E-bike with the Highest Range?

 There are situations where you’ll need a lot of range.
 For example, if you plan to use your e-bike for touring, you’ll need as much range as you can get.
-You may need 60-100 miles of range to make touring possible.
+You’ll want a minimum of 60 miles of range to make touring possible.

 If you plan to use your e-bike for a long commute, you’ll also need more range.
 Some e-bikers commute 15-20 miles one way.
-In this case, you’ll need an e-bike with at least 50 miles of range, unless you’re able to charge at work.
-In that case, you could get by with less range.
+In this case, you’ll need an e-bike with at least 40-50 miles of range.
+If you’re able to charge at work, you could get by with less range.

-The reason it’s important to purchase an e-bike with an appropriate range is because a large battery will substantially increase the cost of the bike.
+It’s best to choose an ebike with an appropriate range because a large battery substantially increases the cost of the bike.
 Long range e-bikes are expensive.
-This is why it’s important to get the range that is actually necessary for your biking lifestyle.

 For example, a 1000Wh battery might cost $800.
 A 500Wh battery might only cost $500.
 You could save $300 by choosing an e-bike with a smaller battery.
 The battery is the most expensive individual component of e-bikes.
-Make sure you buy the battery you need so you don’t waste money.
+If you don’t need the extra range, you might as well save the money.

 an electric bike motor

 Regenerative braking allows e-bikes to generate electricity while slowing down or coasting downhill.
-The electricity collected by the motor is sent back to the battery, which increases the overall range of the e-bike.
+The electricity that is generated is sent back to the battery and charges it.

 Not all e-bikes are capable of regenerative braking.
-For example, mid-drives and most geared hub drives can’t do it because they don’t have a direct connection between the motor and wheels.
+Mid-drives and most geared hub drives can’t do it.
 Many direct-drive hub motors are capable of regenerative braking.

 The charge time can be almost as important as the e-bike riding range.
 If you can charge your e-bike quickly, the range doesn’t matter as much.
 You can just plug it in for a few minutes while you take a break or grab lunch then continue riding.
 All you need to charge your e-bike is your charger and a power outlet.